 console.log(`${process.env.APPLICATION_NAME} started on port ${process.env.PORT}`);

-// Cumulocity IoT and Slack controllers
+// Cumulocity and Slack controllers

 require("./controllers");